cloudflare/cf-ui/packages/cf-style-container/README.md

 Very similar to [createComponent](https://github.com/rofrischmann/fela/blob/master/packages/react-fela/docs/createComponent.md) from react-fela.
 However, it automatically adds PropTypes from `[type]` in case that it is a React Component.

-You should use this HOC every time when you want to use Fela in your component and you need only one className (one rule function).
+You should use this HOC every time when you want to use Fela in your component. **This is a primary way how to style React components**.

 ```jsx
 import React from 'react';